-DCCED will continue to work with state and local jurisdictions to provide guidance on promoting sound short- and long-term recovery plans in the affected areas by coordinating available resources to help in the recovery and restoration of damaged communities.
+DCCED will continue to work with state and local jurisdictions to provide guidance on promoting sound short- and long-term recovery plans in the affected areas by coordinating available resources to help in recovery and restoration of damaged communities.
 Disaster recovery presents affected communities with unique opportunities to examine a wide range of issues such as drainage and flood control, housing quality and availability, road and rail networks, environmental issues, and the adequacy of existing infrastructure.
-DCCED will support long-term plans put in place by local and regional jurisdictions that promote sound, sustainable, long-term recovery planning informed by a post-disaster evaluation of hazard risks due to earthquakes, avalanches, landslides, ground failure, tsunamis, and flooding, where applicable, especially land-use decisions that reflect responsible floodplain management in Seismic Hazard Zones 4 and 5, High Ground Failure Susceptibility and Very High Ground Failure Susceptibility.
+DCCED will support long-term plans put in place by local jurisdictions that promote sound, sustainable, long-term recovery planning informed by a post-disaster evaluation of hazard risks due to earthquakes, avalanches, landslides, ground failure, tsunamis, and flooding, where applicable, especially land-use decisions that reflect responsible floodplain management in Seismic Hazard Zones 4 and 5, High Ground Failure Susceptibility and Very High Ground Failure Susceptibility.

-DCCED will coordinate as much as possible with local and regional planning efforts to ensure consistency, to promote community-level and/or regional jurisdictions post-earthquake disaster recovery and mitigation, and to leverage those efforts.
-As detailed later in this Action Plan, DCCED will utilize partnerships with vendors (term which shall include, but not limited to, governmental entities, non-profit and for profit firms, entities, and organizations) to further coordinate planning, studies and data analysis.
+DCCED will coordinate as much as possible with local and state planning efforts to ensure consistency, to promote community-level post-earthquake disaster recovery and mitigation, and to leverage those efforts.
+As detailed later in this Action Plan, DCCED will utilize partnerships with vendors (term which shall include, but not limited to, governmental entities, non-profit and for-profit firms, entities, and organizations) to further coordinate planning, studies and data analysis.

-11. Floodplains, Wetlands, Coastal/Riverine Bluffs, Landslides, & Seismic Hazard Zones 4 & 5
+11. Floodplains, Wetlands, Landslides, & Seismic Hazard Zones 4 & 5

-DCCED does not intend to rebuild any structures located in an area delineated as a flood hazard area or equivalent in FEMA's data source identified in 24 CFR 55.2(b)(1) nor on a coastal/riverine bluff and in a Seismic Hazard Zones 4 or 5 (High Ground Failure Susceptibility and Very High Ground Failure Susceptibility).
-All structures, as defined under 44 CFR 59.1, designed principally for residential use and located in the 100-year (or 1 percent annual chance) floodplain or on a coastal/riverine bluff and in a Seismic Hazard Zone 4 or 5 may be eligible for the Local Buyout Program.
+DCCED does not intend to rebuild any structures located in an area delineated as a flood hazard area or equivalent in FEMA's data source identified in 24 CFR 55.2(b)(1) nor in the Bootlegger Cove Special Landslide Hazard Area and in a Seismic Hazard Zones 4 or 5 (High Ground Failure Susceptibility and Very High Ground Failure Susceptibility).
+All structures, as defined under 44 CFR 59.1, designed principally for residential use, and located in the 100-year (or 1% annual chance) floodplain or in a Seismic Hazard Zone 4 or 5 may be eligible for the Local Buyout Program.
 This is a voluntary program.
 Upon acquisition, DCCED, or a designated partner, will plan for de-construction and/or demolition, remediation, as necessary, re-vegetation, and salmon habitat restoration, if adjacent to a salmon stream.
-Prior to de-construction and/or demolition, DCCED, or a designated partner, may arrange for Tier I or II Environmental Reviews to be conducted by a professional engineering firm licensed and registered in the State of Alaska.
+Prior to de-construction and/or demolition, DCCED, or a designated partner, may arrange for Tier I or II Environmental Reviews to be conducted by a professional engineering firm licensed and registered in State of Alaska.
 Upon completion of the project, DCCED, or a designated partner, will transfer the property to the local jurisdiction, or homeowners' association, designated as "greenspace", in perpetuity.